aclonegeek/honours/README.md

 To run the client: `run_client <host> <port>` (e.g. `run_client localhost 5001`)

 ## Running Tests
-After building, the tests can be located inside the `build/test` directory.
+After building, the test suite can be located inside the `build/test` directory.

+All commands for running the test suite assume you are present within the `build` directory.

 ### Running The Test Suite
 To run the test suite, simply run the `test_suite` executable.
 This will run the entire test suite.